-RDEV1001Module 1: Introduction to Rural Development30 MarksThe basic concepts of rural development, history of rural development in Ireland, currentissues in development, different perspectives on development, different approaches toplanning, rural development policy.
+RDEV 1701 Module 1: Introduction to Rural Development

-RDEV1002Module 2: Socio-Economic Aspects of Rural60 MarksDevelopment60 Marks
+5 Credits The basic concepts of rural development, history of rural development in Ireland, current issues in development, different perspectives on development, different approaches to planning, rural development policy.

-The nature of the rural economy, agricultural change and restructuring, the role of agriculture in the rural economy.
+RDEV 1702 Module 2: Socio-economic Aspects of Rural Development 5 Credits The nature of the rural economy, agricultural change and restructuring, the role of agriculture in the rural economy.
 Rural households, resources, activities and income.
 Services, infrastructure and investments in rural areas.
 Case studies and their socio-economic impact.

-RDEV 1003 Module 3: Socio-Economic Community/ Area Resource Audits 60 Marks
+RDEV 1703 Module 3: Socio-economic Community/ 5 Credits Area Resource Audits

-Introduction to local socio-economic resource audits, importance of local involvement in the audit process, measurements of resource-based needs and poverty.
+Introduction to local socio-economic resource audits, importance of local involvement in the audit process, measurements of resource based needs and poverty.
 Planning a resource audit.
-Accessing existing and new sources of information and presenting statistical data.
+Assessing existing and new sources of information and presenting statistical data.
 Writing a community/area profile.

-RDEV1004Module 4: Community and Rural Development70 Marksthrough Groups
+RDEV 1704 Module 4: Community and Rural Development through Groups

 Participatory development, the process and framework for participation.
-The group development process, factors which influence success in group work.
+The group development process; factors which influence success in group work.
 Leadership skills and the role of leadership in groups.
-Voluntary and professional workers in local development.
+Voluntary and professional workers in rural development.
 Networking and creating sustainable networks.
-The partnership approach and partnership issues.
+The partnership approach and partnership issues

-RDEV1005Module 5: Choosing and Setting up a Rural Development Related Organisation/Structure60 Marks
+RDEV 1705 Module 5: Choosing and Setting up a Rural Development 5 Credits Related Organisation/Structure

-Organising and the organisation, the different forms of organisations.
+Organising and the Organisation, the different forms of organisation.
 Aspects of organisational structures, management and communication within the organisation.
 Areabased development organisations, establishment and management.